Sulawesi Coffee (And Why You Need To Be Drinking It)

 While the rich and full flavor of Sulawesi beans can deliver in most forms of brewing, these beans were born for espresso.

-The darkness and deep earthiness of the flavors fit perfectly with a well-pulled espresso, or even a Moka pot coffee.
+The darkness and deep earthiness of the flavors fit perfectly with a well-pulled espresso, or even a Moka pot.

-Most roasters want to go dark with this one to bring out the earthy flavors, so this tends to be the most common option.
+Most roasters want to go dark with this one to bring out the earthy flavors, so this tends to be the most common and recommended option.

 Of course, you can still try lighter and medium roasts, all of which will bring out different aspects of the rich and varying flavors.